calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

 #### All preprocessing steps have been clearly documented.
 Abnormalities or characteristics of the data or input that needed to be addressed have been corrected.
 If no data preprocessing is necessary, it has been clearly justified.

+Data was first obtained by downloading from the website as discssed in `proposal.md`.
+Additional preprocessing was completed in the notebook `twse-scraper.ipynb`:
+- The dataset `stockquotes` required parsing specific lines within a summary file downloaded on a daily basis.
+- As can be seen in the `info` dictionary, for each dataset, the needed columns, data types, and lines to skip at the top or bottom were defined.
+- I had issues with non utf-8 encoded characters which I dealth with by replacing them using the pandas function `read_csv`.
+- I concatendated daily files for around 200 days or so into a single pandas dataframe, creating a new column called 'file_date' to indicate which file/date the data was from.
+- The Security Code column was not clean so I cleaned it using a regular expression.
+- The dataframes were saved as .parquet files.

+This data was uploaded to the repository, and subsequently I took additional steps within `01-EDA.ipynb`:

+- I ensured a common datetime index of the same length for all data, and exported 4 .parquet files for upload into Amazon Forecast.
+- I will deal with missing values direclty in the Forecast api calls.

 ### Implementation